anniejlee/multi-region-transcriptomes-aging-subtypes/README.md

-# Sparse Multi-Region CCA Clustering for Discovery and Replication Cohorts
+# Multi-Region Transcriptomic Subtyping via Sparse CCA
 This repository contains R code for the manuscript entitled:
 **“Multi-region brain transcriptomes uncover two subtypes of aging individuals with differences in Alzheimer’s disease risk and the impact of APOE ε4”.**